 When we think about the cloud, we often contemplate daydreaming.
 A state of relaxation and doing nothing, when thoughts come and go.
 The Cloud Developer Days 2018, a brand new conference created by the veterans behind .NET Developer Days that took place on 28th-29th May, is a place where daydreaming turns into knowledge and inspiration.
 Keywords – lower maintenance costs and higher security for solutions in the cloud.

-The CDD conference focusses on solutions and innovations in the field of cloud computing.
-During the two-day period, there were 30 sessions and keynotes.
-With speakers like Peter Hedges from IBM, Radu Vunvulea from Microsoft, Bartosz Chojnicki from Mindbox or Paweł Rzepa from SecuRing, one would expect a mountain of value; it was delivered.
-That amount of knowledge deserves a book, not a humble blog post, so we have decided to focus on two exiting topics – automation of infrastructure in a cloud and artificial intelligence (A.I.), and machine learning.
-What will come out of these solutions and what all of this means for the ways entrepreneurs do business?
+The CDD conference focuses on solutions and innovations in the field of cloud computing.
+During the two days, there were 30 sessions and keynotes.
+With speakers like Peter Hedges from IBM, Radu Vunvulea from Microsoft, Bartosz Chojnicki from Mindbox, or Paweł Rzepa from SecuRing, one would expect a mountain of value; it was delivered.
+That amount of knowledge deserves a book, not a humble blog post, so we have decided to focus on two exciting topics – automation of infrastructure in a cloud and artificial intelligence (AI), and machine learning.
+What will come out of these solutions and what does all of this mean for the ways entrepreneurs do business?

 Cloud computing is trending among entrepreneurs and IT professionals.
 Not all remember to prepare a good setup stage, which is crucial for seamless maintenance.
 The infrastructure can be so complicated that they are unable to remember all of the setup options.
-They can also lose track of virtual machines variety.
+They can also lose track of the virtual machines variety.
 The business is scaling, therefore you need more servers and more advanced configurations.
-Your favourite administration panel is not only inefficient and can’t handle business’s needs and react to changes, it also lacks quality and can’t maintain recurrence (standarization) of the infrastructure itself.
+Your favorite administration panel is not only inefficient and can’t handle the business’s needs and react to changes, but it also lacks quality and can’t maintain the recurrence (standardization) of the infrastructure itself.
 Automation is the cure, but how to implement it for the solution to be easy to use and scalable?

-A.I. and machine learning are other hot topics among the IT community.
+AI and machine learning are other hot topics in the IT community.
 The CDD conference served as a showroom for platforms working in the cloud, utilizing both technologies.
-In the age of free-of-charge technologies there’s a vital question about the validity of using the cloud’s computing power and infrastructure with tools for solution creation proces.
+In the age of free-of-charge technologies, there’s a vital question about the validity of using the cloud’s computing power and infrastructure with tools for the solution creation process.
 Let’s imagine a case here:

 A company makes integrated circuits for subcontractors.
-For the quality assurance this company has planned on using the image processing technology, able to spot anomalies during the manufacturing phase.
-The realization of this assumption can be fulfiled on two ways:
+For quality assurance this company has planned on using image processing technology, able to spot anomalies during the manufacturing phase.
+The realization of this assumption can be fulfilled in two ways:

 The first model means, that the company in question generates costs by manufacturing and implementation of the quality assurance ecosystem.
-Let’s not forget the responsibility for stability, reliability and maintenance of this big solution.
-The final aspect involves time needed for manufacturing and implementation.
+Let’s not forget the responsibility for stability, reliability, and maintenance of this big solution.
+The final aspect involves the time needed for manufacturing and implementation.

-The second pattern requires from the enterpreneur the resources and time needed for manufacturing the infrastructure for sample analysis.
-Algorythm training for anomaly detection with the computing infrastructure is moved to the cloud.
+The second pattern requires the entrepreneur the resources and time needed for manufacturing the infrastructure for sample analysis.
+Algorithm training for anomaly detection with the computing infrastructure is moved to the cloud.
 The benefits are obvious – the reduction of responsibility and the hassle involved with keeping the full solution are a win.

-• Batch A.I. – the platform for deep learning and A.I for models.
+Batch A.I. – the platform for deep learning and A.I for models.
 Batch A.I. supports cooperation among Azure’s virtual machines.
 It includes the newest GPUs from NVIDIA.
-Alongisde with the flexible coding model it supports easy implementation and scaling of computing resources, effectively supporting any requirements tied with models.
+Alongside with the flexible coding model, it supports easy implementation and scaling of computing resources, effectively supporting any requirements tied to models.

-• Cognitive Services – a platform for recognition services, delivering algorythms for speech, image and text processing.
+Cognitive Services – a platform for recognition services, delivering algorithms for speech, image, and text processing.
 It also supports data mapping.

-• Bot Services – a platform supporting a creation and implementation of inteligent bots.
-On the conference we had the chance to see Microsoft Bot Framework with SDK Bot Builder.
+Bot Services – a platform supporting the creation and implementation of intelligent bots.
+At the conference, we had the chance to see Microsoft Bot Framework with SDK Bot Builder.

-• Machine Learning Studio – a tool for building, testing and implementation of solutions from the field of predictive analysis, delivered in a form of a drag-n-drop designer.
+Machine Learning Studio – a tool for building, testing, and implementing solutions from the field of predictive analysis, delivered in the form of a drag-n-drop designer.

-The Microsoft Azure deliveres a complete set of solutions allowing for a quick and effective design and exposition of created services alongside delivery of the exact amount of computing power for data processing.
+Microsoft Azure delivers a complete set of solutions allowing for a quick and effective design and exposition of created services alongside delivery of the exact amount of computing power for data processing.
 The pathway looks like this: